watem-sedem/watem-sedem/README.rst

 =============

 The documentation of this project is available at https://docs.fluves .net/cnws-pascal/.
-In this documentation, a theoretical background of the model and an overview of the model usage are given (see :ref:`here <model>` and :ref:`here <usage>`).
-Next, an :ref:`installation guide <installation>` and :ref:`tutorial <tutorial>` is presented.
+In this documentation, a theoretical background of the model and an overview of the model usage are given, and an installation guide followerd by a tutorial.

 References
 ==========
 Antea, 2016.
 Modellering van de sedimentaanvoer naar de waterlopen, het effect van erosiebestrijdingsmaatregelen en het transport van sediment in de onbevaarbare waterlopen.
 Antea Belgium NV, Antwerpen, Belgium.